bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 Data can also be managed in **projects** which allow

-a) cross-group collaboration spaces and
+1. cross-group collaboration spaces and
-b) substructured access spaces, e.g., data where only selected group members may access data (e.g. not each internship student may get access to all valueable and potentially sensitive data).
+2. substructured access spaces, e.g., data where only selected group members may access data (e.g. not each internship student may get access to all valueable and potentially sensitive data).

 Projects are also an excellent way to partition your data into set with different life